 - Automated start-up/shut down/product change sequences – Many plants have taken to automating these sequences to shorten transition time and improve safety.
 Again this is something that can usually be “laid over” the existing controllers as the system is running.
 It will usually require a lot of off-line simulator testing to make sure everything is right but most newer systems have that capability so testing is easy to do.

-Batch Processes – If your current control system is NOT programmed in an S-88 fashion then I would say, start over.
-The advantages of a well-designed ISA-88 configuration are so extensive that the cost of the additional engineers is easily recouped in a short time.
-Note that I did say “WELL DESIGNED ISA-88 configuration.”
-A poorly designed ISA-88 system can create more problems than it solves.
-Ironically I gave an ISA talk on Tips and Tricks to Applying S88 in chemical plants back in 2006.
-(Update: the references “S88” and “S-88” have been replaced by ISA-88.)
+If your current control system is NOT programmed in an ISA88 fashion then I would say, start over.
+The advantages of a well-designed ISA88 configuration are so extensive that the cost of the additional engineers is easily recouped in a short time.
+Note that I did say “WELL-DESIGNED ISA88 configuration.”
+A poorly designed ISA88 system can create more problems than it solves.
+Ironically I gave an ISA talk on tips and tricks for applying ISA88 in chemical plants.
 It provides a lot of suggestions on things you might consider if you are putting in chemical plant batch system (or really any batch control system).
 (Editor’s Note: “S88” in the slide deck is a shorthand reference to the ISA batch control standard, ISA88.)

 Regardless of what process you have, you will always want to keep an eye on the future.
 If you are putting in anything include spare capacity (network switches, field junction boxes, marshalling panels, I/O cards, sizing power supplies, whatever.)
 You don’t have to install the spare capacity, just design for it so that you can add extra controllers, I/O Card racks, operator stations, etc in the future.
 If you do this, you’ll likely save yourself a tremendous amount of money (and effort) down the road and will be able to add future improvements relatively cheaply.